Reduce your winter heating bills

 by Amy Allen Clark

-Saving on Your Heating Bill
+10 Ways to Lower Your Heating Bill

 If you live in regions where it becomes extremely cool in the winter, I am sure that you can feel the changes in the air and sense what is about to come.
 Winter weather is just around the corner and it is time to prepare your home for the cold weather.
 For a frugal person, the important thing is figuring out how to prepare your home for the cool season and keep the most money in your pocket.
 Anyone can turn the thermostat up, but it is the frugally zealous who figure out a way to keep their home as warm as possible without putting a huge dent in the bank.